Excel vs Accounting Software: Which Is Better for Your Firm’s Growth?

 Efficiency and Accuracy

-Cloud-based solutions like Silverfin automate many tasks traditionally done manually in Excel.
+Cloud-based solutions like Silverfinautomate essential tasks like data entry, reconciliations, and compliance checks, which are traditionally manual and time-consuming in Excel.
 For example, it streamlines data entry, reconciliations and compliance checks, reducing the risk of human error and freeing up your team’s time to focus on higher-value activities.

 If you’re doing work for a client on a quarterly or a monthly basis, the ability to just roll that data forward via Silverfin when you come into a new period versus a very manual process with Excel is done at the click of a button and accurately,” explains Mark Thurston.